 Isabella joined UA in 2017 as Director of Expansion & Strategic Initiatives to launch the organization’s core youth employment model in a new market.
 Isabella led UA’s successful expansion to Detroit by spearheading the creation of operational frameworks that enabled local program delivery.
 She also led regional staff in an interim capacity and collaborated with the CEO on securing revenue-generating partnerships that positioned the site to serve at least 240 economically-disadvantaged youth over four years.

 Until January 2017, Isabella served in the Obama administration as Special Assistant to the Secretary of Homeland Security, supporting the implementation of national security priorities in the third largest cabinet department.
-In this role, she improved decision-making processes by ensuring superior information delivery to the Secretary across diverse areas such as aviation security, immigration reform, and international counterterrorism initiatives.
-Isabella holds a B.A. in International Relations with a concentration in International Security from Tufts University, and is a member of the Aspen Institute Society of Fellows.
+She improved decision-making processes by ensuring superior information delivery to the Secretary across diverse areas such as aviation security, immigration reform, and international counterterrorism initiatives.
+Isabella holds a B.A. in International Relations with a concentration in International Security from Tufts University.
+She is a Council Member at NationSwell and a member of The Aspen Institute Society of Fellows.

 Chief Operating Officer